 In my own district here in Michigan, moderate Republican Peter Meijer was endorsed by Grenell just this week.
 He even sent out a tweet claiming that the GOP “has become a party that celebrates diversity and inclusion.”

-So proud to announce our endorsement by @LogCabinGOP with West Mich native @RichardGrenell at our #MI03 Quonset Hut in downtown GR!— Peter Meijer (@VoteMeijer) October 19, 2020
+So proud to announce our endorsement by @LogCabinGOP with West Mich native @RichardGrenell at our #MI03 Quonset Hut in downtown GR!

 While Dems embrace #CancelCulture, the @GOP has become a party that celebrates diversity and inclusion. pic.twitter.com/DfAEzNKkr5

-The Trump-led GOP seems to want to allow social conservatives to get rewarded with laws that restrict abortion and uphold religious liberty.
-Meanwhile, homosexuality will no longer be viewed or treated as an abnormality.
+The Trump-led GOP seems to want to give social conservatives laws that restrict abortion and to uphold their religious liberty.
+Meanwhile, for the LGBT crowd, a Trump GOP will work to see that homosexuality will no longer be viewed or treated as an abnormality.
 Whether this arrangement can be sustained over the long run remains to be seen.

 Charlie Kirk, founder of Turning Point USA, has taken a leading role in encouraging young people to take a more laissez-faire view toward homosexuality.
-He has frequently tweeted and often “liked” other tweets that normalize the gay agenda.
+He’s frequently tweeted and often “liked” other tweets that normalize the gay agenda.

 Others, like pro-abortion Fox News feminist Tomi Lahren, have also expressed support for LGBT “rights” on libertarian grounds.
 Donald Trump Jr. — the president’s heir apparent — has previously said he’s “totally for” gay “marriage.”